rcweston90/audial-export/README.md

 ## Tips for Getting a Good Song

 It is rare for a model to produce a great song on the first prompt.
+In practice, you have to **vibe** with the model!

 What works:
 - iterate, don't restart - refine the musical idea
 - react to what it generates (for example, if a part is good, try asking it to expand it)
 - let the model settle into a direction instead of forcing novelty every turn

-in practice, you have to **vibe** with the model!

 ### Note:
 - Unless you explicitly provide the musical material (notes, structure, midi, code, etc.), the model **cannot reliably recreate specific existing works**.